PaulAustin/teakblocks/design/kudos-and-lessons.md

 ### Teak form cleanup
 Moved initial form position to tag so it can be place on the screen based on html.
 Touched up shading for forms.
 MDN has a nice [page explaining ```box-shadow```](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow).
 The code was not using alpha before, looked odd when shadow was over color other than white.

+### Accessibility
+TODO: There is much to learn on how to make this app accessible.
+One part is the setting ```aria-hidden=true``` on components.
+Something to look at once the basic shell parts work.